 Exposing yourself to unfamiliar ideas is an effective way of honing your conceptual skills.
 Grow your skill set by attending seminars on topics related to your job, your hobbies, or topics you’re curious about but never got the chance to explore.

-Check out your local university’s website to see if they have any seminars open to the public coming up.
+Check out your local university’s website to see if they have any seminars coming up that are open to the public.

 2. Enroll in a course